-High-flying pilots at increased risk of brain lesionsAugust 19th, 2013 in Neuroscience /
+High-flying pilots at increased risk of brain lesionsAugust 19, 2013 in Medicine & Health / Neuroscience

 A new study suggests that pilots who fly at high altitudes may be at an increased risk for brain lesions.
 The study is published in the August 20, 2013, print issue of Neurology, the medical journal of the American Academy of Neurology.